 This research aims to shed light on the dynamics of shame in medicine through three academic workshops, and to explore the affective contexts of shame through creative arts practice and public engagement.

 Professor Anne Gerritsen

 Therapeutic commodities: trade, transmission and the material culture of global medicine

 Therapeutic commodities – goods considered valuable for health improvement – have local as well as global histories.
 This project aims to understand the history of therapeutic commodities by using a material culture approach.
 We will look at the qualities and meanings assigned to substances and the ways in which they came into being.
 We will view these two as mutually constitutive aspects of a material approach to medicine.

 Studies of trade and the transmission of medical knowledge tend to reduce therapeutic commodities to unchanging goods that move in line with supply and demand, or characteristic features.
 Instead, this project seeks to bring together scholars who work on therapeutic commodities in different academic environments, to challenge existing narratives about the circulation of therapeutic commodities.

 The aim is to write a new history of therapeutic commodities, mapping their global socio-political and cultural lives across time and space.

 Genetics as public health in Brazil: integrating rare genetic disease and beyond

 In 2014, Brazilian legislation guaranteed, for the first time, the comprehensive integration of rare genetic disease within public health.
 This project will use an interdisciplinary international network to develop preliminary qualitative research that can examine how these developments are currently unfolding.

-It will examine what the obstacles, as well as the expectations and benefits, are of these developments for a range of scientists, health professionals and patients.
+It will examine what obstacles, as well as expectations and benefits, these developments may create for a range of scientists, health professionals and patients.